cbor-wg/cddl/draft-ietf-cbor-cddl.md

 {:cddl}

 Similarly as for types, CDDL also allows choices between groups, delimited by a "//" (double slash).
+Note that the "//" operators binds much more weakly than the other CDDL operators, so each line within `delivery` in the following example is its own alternative in the group choice:

 ~~~~ CDDL
 address = { delivery }